zyx-0314/CI4-template/docs/checklist/lecture-2.md

     ```php
         $this->forge->dropTable('table_name_here', true);
     ```
-- [ ] Run `Migration` command you can check the readme, it doesnt require composer or php
+- [ ] Run `Migration` command you can check the readme, it doesn't require composer or php
 - [ ] If no error you can check if the `migration` table has the name of the migration file you created and if the table exists
     - if migration exist but no table means format is in correct
 - [ ] Once all working you can start adding your `label` in your source control.